WhenImagesRemain/WhenImagesRemain.github.io/distantviewing.md

 In the previous example, the mean colours are the 'annotations' of the image which consists of three values (RGB in our case).
 We used PCA to decorrelate these values, but also to _reduce_ the number of 'dimensions' of the annotation.
 PCA is just one of many dimensional reduction techniques that exist n data science.
 The nice thing about the PCA is that you can try to interpret the axes: they can be meaningful.
 In the previous example it looked a little bit that the PCA dimensions related to opponent colours, and we certainly found that the first axis (which is always the most important PCA dimension) was grayscale (brightness).

 In this example we will use annotations that are much more complex, and a dimensional reduction technique that does not result in meaningful dimensions.
 This does not sound very appealing but before we will explain the details, have a look at what it does to a collection of the [Getty](https://www.getty.edu), which comprises of 403 paintings.
+Please click on it to enlarge and inpsect the relations between the pictures before continuing reading.

 [![Foo](/contents/tSNE_Getty_small_2024_12_08_13_00_28.png)](/contents/tSNE_Getty_small_2024_12_08_13_00_28.png)

+As you probably noticed, the x and y axis do not seem to bear meaning.
+Yet, there are all kinds of interesting clusters.
+On top you find the portraits and moving down you see more group portrait, more nudity.
+Moving right you may see some interiors of similar structure and moving down right you end up at landscapes.
+Going up, you may also find some still-lifes.

+The clusters (rather than the dimensions) are meaningful, and they are based on a neural network that was trained to classify objects: VGG19.
+The cool thing about these types of networks is that instead of reading out the last layer, which is basically the answer to the classification question, you can read out the layer before that, aka the 'fully connected layer'.
+In case of VGG19, that consists of 4096 values.
+So that's a whole lot more than the 3 colours!
+And what this marvellous tSNE does, is reducing these 4096 values to 2.
+An unimaginable endeavour, but as you saw: it works very well!
+Back in 2016, it was quite a hit when some people from Google Arts launched their [t-SNE Map](https://experiments.withgoogle.com/t-sne-map).

 <!--